ganmor/backbone-infinite-scroll/README.md

 NOTICE: Code is in working Draft.
 Scroll on the window is not implemented (You can only use overflow scroll / webkit-overflow scroll )

+WARNING : Still buggy when going up in the list, will fix this asap

 Works smoothly on Android 4+;
 iOs 5+;